ashton314/slt-git-manual/proposal_v1.md

 #### Collaboration between multiple programmers is a breeze ####

-We don't often work in groups on sites, but Git makes managing this very convienent when we do.
+We don't often work in groups on sites, but Git makes managing this very convenient when we do.
 See the [Usage example][Usage example] for a little more details on how this is done.

 #### Git makes experimenting much safer ####

 We have backups, but those are made every night.
 What happens when we want to try out some drastic changes to code that might break everything if it doesn't work out?
 Well, in the past, we've made a copy of the directory.
 That however can get very messy.
 Plus, if there are *some* things that you liked about your changes, you have to merge those changes in by hand, effectively doubling the amount of work you do.
 Git manages this for you.
-You can (and should) create topic *branches* (virutal copies of the project) that can be merged (fully or partially) back into the `master` branch once things are stable.
+You can (and should) create topic *branches* (virtual copies of the project) that can be merged (fully or partially) back into the `master` branch once things are stable.

 #### Git will help us maintain consistency between dev/prod environments ####